daviddralle/agroserv_manage/jupyterlab_setup.md

   * Press `Create`

-3. Now give it some time.
+3. Now give it some time (probably 10 or 15 minutes).
 It will take a while to download and build the docker with Jupyter Lab.
 4. Now, the connection step.
-It's easy.
-Your computer will listen on http://localhost:8888 for the Jupyter Lab docker.
+This will get your computer to listen on http://localhost:8888 for the Jupyter Lab docker.
 ```
 gcloud beta compute ssh agroserv-vm-daviddralle -- -L 8888:localhost:8888
 ```
-5. You may be prompted for a password, which I have set to `agroserve`.
+5. Navigate to [http://localhost:8888](http://localhost:8888) in a browser.
+You may be prompted for a password, which I have set to `agroserve`.
 Once Jupyter Lab is open, we will want to do some installing and authorizing for the tools we'll be using (Earth Engine, etc).
 Open a terminal in the Jupyter Lab launcher and run the following lines of code (run this code one or two lines at a time; you'll be following some printed links to authenticate at several points).

 ```
 curl https://sdk.cloud.google.com | bash